Music in Berlin: Nineteenth Century

+1870-1918

 1900–2015

 From the end of World War II Berlin was divided.
 A western sector, controlled by Britain, France, the United States, controlled eventually, in 1949, was within territory under the control of a new West German state, the Federal Republic of Germany.
 The eastern section, under the control of Soviet Union's occupying force, went under the control of a new east German state, the German Democratic Republic.
 The city's long-standing concert music institutions were in the two sections.
 In the West was the Berlin Philharmonic Orchestra; in the East was the Konzerthausorchester Berlin or Berlin Symphony Orchestra, the Berlin Radio Symphony Orchestra (East Berlin), as well as the Staatskapelle Berlin, the orchestra associated with the Berlin State Opera, which resided in the eastern sector of Berlin.

 The SO36 in Kreuzberg originally focused largely on punk music, but today has become a popular venue for many dances and parties.
 SOUND, located from 1971 to 1988 in Tiergarten and today in Charlottenburg, gained notoriety in the late 1970s for its popularity with heroin users and other drug addicts as described in Christiane F.'s book Wir Kinder vom Bahnhof Zoo.

 With a "New Europe" emerging at the end of the Cold War, the rock band U2 chose Berlin, in the centre of the reuniting continent, as a source of inspiration for a more European musical aesthetic.
 They recorded at Hansa Studios in West Berlin, near the recently opened Berlin Wall.
 Several acclaimed records were made at Hansa, including two from David Bowie's "Berlin Trilogy" with Eno, and Iggy Pop's The Idiot.
 U2 arrived on 3 October 1990 on the last flight into East Berlin on the eve of German reunification.

+Many new music and performance venues emerged in Berlin in the aftermath of the fall of the Berlin wall.
+Among these venues, locations such as ausland and KuLe are now renowned for presenting experimental and improvised music.
+The city of Berlin has developed into an international hub for experimental music and art, and this forms a core element of the programming of festivals such as transmediale and CTM Festival.